Ramsundhar-88/Ecommerce-Follow-Along/README.md

 Refactored the code into reusable components where possible to promote cleaner and more maintainable code.
 This milestone enhances the user experience by allowing new users to register, paving the way for further integration with back-end user authentication systems.

-Milestone 6:
+# Milestone 6:

 creating the backend endpoint for the Signup page to store all user data securely Create a secure backend endpoint for user signup, encrypting passwords and storing user data safely.
 Goals: -Encrypt passwords before saving. -Securely store user details in the database.Why Encrypt Passwords?
 134 -Protect Data: Keeps passwords safe if breached. -Privacy: Prevents password visibility. -Compliance: Meets GDPR, PCI-DSS standards. -Security: Thwarts password theft.
-Steps: -Encrypt Passwords: Use bcrypt to pash passwords. -Store hashed passwords in the database. -Store User Data: -Save user details (name, email, etc.) securely. -Ensure passwords are encrypted
+Steps: -Encrypt Passwords: Use bcrypt to pash passwords. -Store hashed passwords in the database. -Store User Data: -Save user details (name, email, etc.) securely. -Ensure passwords are encrypted.

+# Milestone 7: Creating the Login Endpoint
+In this milestone, we focused on implementing a secure and efficient login endpoint for user authentication.
+Key achievements include:

+Login Endpoint Creation: Developed an API endpoint (/api/users/login) to handle user login requests.
+Configured the endpoint to accept user credentials, such as email/username and password.
+User Retrieval: Implemented logic to retrieve the corresponding user from the MongoDB database based on the provided email or username.
+Password Validation: Utilized bcrypt to compare the hashed password entered by the user with the stored hashed password in the database.
+Ensured that only valid credentials allow user authentication while providing appropriate error messages for invalid inputs.
+Error Handling: Added robust error handling to return informative responses for scenarios such as: Non-existent users.
+Incorrect passwords.
+Security Enhancements: Ensured that sensitive user data, such as passwords, remains protected during authentication.
+Followed industry best practices to prevent common vulnerabilities, such as brute force attacks.
+This milestone provides the foundation for user authentication, paving the way for implementing session management and token-based authentication in future milestones.